shunjieee/tp/docs/DeveloperGuide.md

 **How the architecture components interact with each other**

-The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `+ /name Tan Ah Gao /id chihuahua69 /hp 999 /tag Finance`.
+The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `+ /name Tan Ah Gao /id chihuahua69 /hp 999 /tag finance`.

 <puml src="diagrams/ArchitectureSequenceDiagram.puml" width="574" />